To manage the edge servers running ShimmerCat Accelerator, we install a "pack" of programs called

 sc_pack to prepare the hierarchy of directories.

-You will need to have installed: python3, python3-dev, virtualenv and git on the server.
+First, you will need to install python3, python3-dev, virtualenv and git on the server.
 You can install them by executing:

 $ sudo apt-get install python3 python3-dev virtualenv git

-We highly recommend that you use a Python 3 virtualenv for all of this.
+We highly recommend that you use a Python 3 virtualenv.
 This virtualenv will contain an isolated copy of Python 3,

-sc_pack, supervisord and the libraries we need with these tools and with the celery worker.
-Because it's so tied to
+sc_pack, supervisord and all the libraries needed for the tools and for the Celery worker.
+Since it's so tied to

-sc_pack, we recommend you create the virtualenv as a subdirectory of the hierarchy we mentioned before, the so called
+sc_pack, we recommend that you create the virtualenv as a subdirectory in the hierarchy we mentioned before, the so called

 $ virtualenv /path/to/install_dir/venv -p python3